ssokolic/2024-e2evc-barcelona-automation-masterclass/03_What_Knowledge_do_I_Need.md

 - Packer: A tool for creating machine images for multiple platforms from a single source configuration.
 - Vagrant: A tool for building and managing virtual machine environments in a single workflow.
 - Chocolatey: A package manager for Windows that can automate software installations and updates.
-- DSC: PowerShell Desired State Configuration (DSC) is a configuration management platform that automates the deployment and management of software and configurations on Windows systems.
-- Jenkins: Jenkins is an open-source automation server that can be used to automate tasks like building, testing, and deploying infrastructure.
+- Helm: A package manager for Kubernetes that can automate the deployment of applications and services.

 ---